 HR professionals estimate that at least 9 out of every 10 recruiters use LinkedIn on a regular basis.
 If that population was removed, the number of active users would drop even lower.
 While recruiters are, occasionally, recruited, removing the candidate sourcing and recruiting users from the rest of the active user statistics would give us a clearer idea about just how active the passive candidate members really are.

 Most LinkedIn Members are Not in the United States

-Since LinkedIn information is crowd-sourced, provided by the social network’s members, it is only as good as the members who fill out their profiles.
+Since LinkedIn information is crowd-sourced, it is only as good as the members who fill out their profiles.
 So the information is uneven, and likely will remain that way.

 LinkedIn Recruiter Wastes Time You Don’t Have

 Most corporate recruiters are juggling multiple openings.
 The time they have to devote to a single search is extremely limited.
 In that kind of scenario, LinkedIn is the LAST tool you’d want to use to find the candidate you need.
 Due to data quality issues, LinkedIn Recruiter can be a gigantic time drain.
 Sourcer and recruiters frequently spin their wheels identifying, reviewing, and ultimately discarding candidates that weren’t contenders in the first place.
 LinkedIn Recruiter is not organized the way companies are organized.
 You need an org chart to do that.

 So What Do You Do When LinkedIn Recruiter Falls Short?